Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/09-language-understanding-app.md

-# Create a language understanding model with the Language service
+# Exercise 01: Create a language understanding model with the Language service

+## Lab scenario

 The conversational language understanding feature of the Azure AI Language service is currently in preview, and subject to change.
 In some cases, model training may fail - if this happens, try again.